melissapalmer/basic-java-app-2-helm/README.md

 - `FROM` command tells docker which base image to start building your own image off
   - You therefore get all the installs from the base layer image)
 - The `maven:3.5.3-jdk-8-alpine` stage is the base image for the first build, it is named BUILD.
 And is used to build a fat jar for the application.
+  - the other advantage of the multi-stage build is that if nothing has changed for a stage, it won't be generated again.
+  - i.e.: if you pom.xml has not changed this step will not run again and therefore the maven dependencies wont be downloaded over and over.
+- The `RUN` commands  get the maven dependencies downloaded to the docker image
 - The second`FROM openjdk:8-jre-alpine` is the final base image for the build.
 The jar file generated in the first stage is copied to this stage using `COPY --from=BUILD`
 - `EXPOSE` instruction tells Docker port 8080 port can be exposed outside the container.
 - `COPY --from=BUILD` copies the jar from previous BUILD image layer to app.jar on our final image.